Sasanian Empire: Infantry

-The Paygan formed the bulk of the Sassanid infantry, and were often recruited from the peasant population.
+The Paygan formed the bulk of the Sasanian infantry, and were often recruited from the peasant population.
 Each unit was headed by an officer called a "Paygan-salar", which meant "commander of the infantry" and their main task was to guard the baggage train, serve as pages to the Asvaran (a higher rank), storm fortification walls, undertake entrenchment projects, and excavate mines.

 Those serving in the infantry were fitted with shields and lances.
-To make the size of their army larger, the Sassanids added soldiers provided by the Medes and the Dailamites to their own.
-The Medes provided the Sassanid army with high-quality javelin throwers, slingers and heavy infantry.
+To make the size of their army larger, the Sasanians added soldiers provided by the Medes and the Dailamites to their own.
+The Medes provided the Sasanian army with high-quality javelin throwers, slingers, and heavy infantry.
 Iranian infantry are described by Ammianus Marcellinus as "armed like gladiators" and "obey orders like so many horse-boys".
 The Dailamite people also served as infantry and were Iranian people who lived mainly within Gilan, Iranian Azerbaijan and Mazandaran.
-They are reported as having fought with weapons such as daggers, swords and javelins and reputed to have been recognized by Romans for their skills and hardiness in close-quarter combat.
+They are reported as having fought with weapons such as daggers, swords, and javelins and reputed to have been recognized by Romans for their skills and hardiness in close-quarter combat.
 One account of Dailamites recounted their participation in an invasion of Yemen where 800 of them were led by the Dailamite officer Vahriz.
 Vahriz would eventually defeat the Arab forces in Yemen and its capital Sana'a making it a Sasanian vassal until the invasion of Persia by Arabs.